mighkel/TAK-Server-10-Minute-Installs/README.md

    - Set permissions to the file for "Anyone with the link"
    - Copy down the link somewhere handy (I use Notepad)
 3. Github
-    - Create a private repository (Example: "TS-Install")
+    - Create a repository and set it to private (Example: "TS-Install")
     - Generate a fine-grained personal access token and copy that to your notes.
+4. Copy the